What’s the best possible start for your child’s career?

-Once they are registered, they can search by keyword (job role, apprenticeship level etc.) to find what they are looking for and to apply to any job applications.
-At any one time, there are up to 28,000 apprenticeship vacancies available online across England.
+Once they are registered, they can search by keyword (job role, Apprenticeship level etc.) to find what they are looking for and to apply to any job applications.
+With a range of Apprenticeships in a variety of sectors across the UK,

 If they take an IPS Apprenticeship for example, we have a recruitment team who will help your child with the process and if they match an employer’s vacancy criteria, they will be given a telephone interview with our in-house recruitment department and if they pass this, they will then be put forward for an interview with the employer.

 What salaries could my child be earning?

-The National Minimum wage for apprentices is £3.70 per hour but this will be changing to a new rate in April 2019 of £3.90.
-However, many employers will pay more than the minimum wage and this is dependent on the sector, region and apprenticeship level.
+The National Minimum wage for Apprentices is £3.90 per hour, however, many employers will pay more than the minimum wage and this is dependent on the sector, region and Apprenticeship level.

 Your child can find out how much a salary will be paid when they view a job vacancy, which will also include weekly hours, etc.